kaz-utashiro/sdif-tools/docs/cdif/index.md

 - **--**\[**no**\]**lenience**

-    Supress warning message for unexpected input from diff command.
+    Suppress warning message for unexpected input from diff command.
 True by default.

 # ENVIRONMENT